volume-em/bootstrap2.5d/README.md

 rm -r data/valid2d/
 ```

+### Modifying the Snakefile

 The directory structure and pipeline hyperparameters can easily be modified by editing the Snakefile.
+Detailed comments in the file explain the purpose of each parameter.